-Are you looking for fitness marketing ideas that’ll generate more revenue?
+Are you looking for creative fitness marketing ideas that’ll generate more revenue?
 Perhaps you want to attract more members to your gym, fitness studio, or health club.
-Or boost retention and decrease churn, so that your members stay loyal for longer?
+Or boost retention and decrease churn, so that your clients stay loyal for longer?

-In this article – we share 25 practical fitness marketing ideas that will boost your revenue, retention, and brand awareness.
+In this article – we share 25 proven fitness marketing ideas to help you boost your revenue, retention, and brand awareness.

 - Social media ideas